Friday, 31 July 2015

 This was a time of great change in America.
 After having a bitter civil war from 1861 to 1865, the USA was trying to rebuild itself and move forward, and for many settlers that meant moving west, claiming land, or even finding gold.

 Deadwood was a prime example.
 The American Government had promised the Black Hills of South Dakota to the Lakota people in the Laramie treaty of 1868.
 However in 1874 George A. Custer led an expedition which discovered gold in the Black Hills, and this triggered a Gold Rush.
 The illegal and indeed lawless town of Deadwood soon had a population of 5000 inhabitants with more arriving all the time.
 It was during this wild time in 1876 that well known gambler and gunman Wild Bill Hickok was shot and killed while playing cards, by another gambler with a grudge.
 There was no way that the American Government could stop the influx of gold hunters and keep its promise to the Lakota people.
-Instead they offered to buy the land and move the Native Americans to reservations but the Lakota and Sioux people refused.
+Instead they offered to buy the land and move the Native Americans to reservations but most refused to go.

 Many battles ensued, both large and small, and the best known was the Battle of the Little Bighorn, also known as Custer's Last Stand.
 Crazy Horse was there.
 It was a decisive victory for the Plains Indians but also their last big win, because the U.S.A.
 Had so many more resources and by 1877 the Native Americans were forced to surrender.
 It was in September 1877 that Crazy Horse was bayoneted to death at Fort Robinson in Nebraska while evading arrest.